 The uncertainty of a measurement under outdoor or indoor conditions depends on many factors, see paragraph 1 of this chapter.
 It is not possible to give one figure for pyranometer measurement uncertainty.
 The work on uncertainty evaluation is a continuous effort.
 There are several groups around the world participating in standardisation of the method of calculation.
-The consensus is that measurement uncertainty in Measurement" or GUM.
+The consensus is that measurement uncertainty should be evaluated according to the "Guide to Expression of Uncertainty in Measurement" or GUM.